Ianto Jones: Television

 Torchwoods third series (2009) is a five-part miniseries broadcast over one week, called Children of Earth.
-In part one, Ianto starts to express insecurity to Jack about their status as couple.
-The audience are introduced to Ianto's sister Rhiannon (Katy Wix) and brother-in-law Johnny Davies (Rhodri Lewis), who confront Ianto about sightings of him on a date with Jack.
-Ianto eventually admits to being involved with Jack, but concedes that he is not sure where he stands.
+In part one, Ianto starts to express insecurity to Jack about their status as a couple.
+The audience is introduced to Ianto's sister Rhiannon (Katy Wix) and brother-in-law Johnny Davies (Rhodri Lewis), who confront Ianto about sightings of him on a date with Jack.
+Ianto eventually admits to being involved with Jack but concedes that he is not sure where he stands.
 When aliens called the 456 return to Earth, John Frobisher (Peter Capaldi) puts a hit on Torchwood's lives to cover a conspiracy.
 In part two, Ianto and Gwen survive a Hub explosion that obliterates Jack.
 Once regenerated, Jack is sealed in cement by agent Johnson (Liz May Brice) until Ianto rescues him with a forklift truck.
 In part three, the group watch helplessly as the 456 demand a tribute: 10% of the Earth's children; the government appears willing to comply.
 In part four, Ianto and Jack storm Thames House to confront the 456.
 The pair refuse to sacrifice any lives to the alien demands.
 In response, the aliens release a fatal virus into the atmosphere.
 Thames House locks down, and Ianto dies in Jack's arms, telling him that he loved him and begging Jack never to forget about him, to which Jack replies he never could.